-Eskom’s latest bout of loadshedding has many South Africans dreaming of a world where our professional and recreational needs no longer depend on energy providers being up to the task of providing energy.
-But would ‘getting off the grid’ be a sound investment in the long-term, and is it even doable?
+Eskom’s periodic bouts of loadshedding have many South Africans dreaming of a world where our professional and recreational needs no longer depend on energy providers being up to the task of providing energy.
+But would getting your home off the grid be a sound investment in the long-term, and is it even doable?

 So just how easy is it to take your home ‘off the grid’?
 It depends on a number of factors, such as: